SamuelTh99/tma881-labs/lab_3/README.md

         x Store result in an array
     x Print result
-2. Parallelize sequential program
-    - Parsing of coordinates
-    - Computation of distances
+2. Parallelize sequential program x Parsing of coordinates x Computation of distances
-        - Needs some mechanism for synchronizing writing to results array
 3. Handle large files
-    - read two chunks,
+    - For each chunk:
-    - calculate
+        - Parse coordinates
-    - throw away the second chunk
-    - read next chunk
+        - Compute distances to all other coords in chunk
+        - For each succeeding chunk:
+            - Parse coordinates
-    - calcuate first chunk with new chunk
+            - Compute distances between all coords in first chunk and all coords in second chunk
-    - repeat